 This yoghurt was in a 1 kilo vessel and it was too much for us to consume in a short time so the first thing that came to my mind was to make Kalon Prama.
 Although I have been in Greece for so many years I never had this cake in a friend’s or relatives’ house before.
 I had bought it however from bakeries, supermarkets and confectioneries, but whenever I tried it, it was nothing extraordinary.

 This recipe I’ve had it since I was single and it was given to me by my aunt Loukia.
 At the time I used to work close to her house and she would call me and invite me over for lunch.
 As my cousin was about my age I would always accept her invitation because apart from being very pleasant and easy to converse with and I loved her very much, she was a great cook but at that time although I liked cooking I did not ask her for any recipes except for this one and whenever I bake this cake I remember her.

-The recipe is included in my e-cookbook Mint, Cinnamon & Blossom Water, Flavours of Cyprus Kopiaste!
-Volume 2, available at Amazon Kindle and at Smashwords.
+The recipe is included in my cookbook Mint, Cinnamon & Blossom Water, Flavours of Cyprus Kopiaste! as well as in Volume 2 of the same digital cookbook, available at Amazon Kindle.

 Kopiaste and Kali Orexi,